New Washington State Energy Code for HVAC

 2. Ducts with less than 40 linear feet in unconditioned spaces.

-Duct Sealing for Comfort, Energy and Indoor Air Quality from Energy Experts on Vimeo.
+Duct Sealing for Comfort, Energy, and Indoor Air Quality from Energy Experts.